padloc/site/content/privacy.md

 ## Contacting Us

-If there are any questions regarding this privacy policy you may contact us using the information below.
+If you have any questions regarding this privacy policy you may contact us using the information below.

 <table>